Convergence, stability and robustness of multidimensional opinion dynamics in continuous time: The model, equilibria and their stability

-When we examine Theorem \ref{sufficient} in the one dimensional case where necessary and sufficient conditions are known, we note that the condition that no three distinct confidence balls have a non-trivial intersection is automatically satisfied in 1D.
-However, the condition that $|m_{ij}^*- x_i^*| > \sqrt{2}$ or $|m_{ij}^*- x_j^*| > \sqrt{2}$ for all $i \neq j$ or even the less restrictive condition that $|x_i^*-x_j^*| > \sqrt{2}$ for all pairs $i \neq j$ is not necessary.
+When we examine Theorem \ref{sufficient} in the one dimensional case where necessary and sufficient conditions are known, we note that the condition that no three distinct confidence balls have a nontrivial intersection is automatically satisfied in 1D.
+However, the condition that $|m_{ij}^*- x_i^*| > \sqrt{2}$ or $|m_{ij}^*- x_j^*| > \sqrt{2}$ for all $i \neq j$ or even the less restrictive condition that $|x_i^*-x_j^*| > \sqrt{2}$ for all pairs $i \neq j$ is not necessary in 1D.
 In fact it must be noted that the $\sqrt{2}$ condition was imposed to avoid multiple switchings in Theorem \ref{sufficient}.
-Likewise the condition that no three distinct confidence balls have a non-trivial intersection was also imposed to avoid multiple switchings.
+Likewise the condition that no three distinct confidence balls have a nontrivial intersection was also imposed to avoid multiple switchings.
 Therefore, we feel that the conditions of Theorem \ref{sufficient} may be far from being necessary even in multiple dimensions.
-On the other hand, there is no reason to expect that the non-shared center of mass condition, to be not sufficient in multiple dimensions.
+On the other hand, there is no reason to expect that the non-shared center of mass condition, to be not sufficient in multiple dimensions. \end{subsection}\end{section} \begin{section}{Numerical Results} In this section, we present some numerical results for the opinion dynamic model \eqref{eq:opinionmodel}.
+Our simulations represent the cases for which agents have vector opinions in $\real^2$ ( $d=2$).
+We use a uniform weight $w_i= 1$, $\forall i = 1,2, \ldots, n$ and a uniform confidence bound $q = q_{ij} =1$, $\forall i,j =1,2,\ldots,N$.
+We take the interaction functions $\xi_{ij}$ to be indicator functions of $[0,1)$.
+We use MATLAB {\tt ode45} for the solution of the ODEs.